About Us Contact Shop

 36. Play Two Truths and a Lie but Make It Legit Believable

 Only choose lies that sound like they’re on par for you.
-You can’t make it anything obvious so always stay away from the fantastical or out of pocket lies.
+You can’t make it anything obvious, so always stay away from the fantastical or out-of-pocket lies.

 Related: Want more fun game ideas?
 Here are some truth or dare questions to change things up.